chr1gu/Sushee-CMS/README.md

 Sushee CMS
 ==========

-**Work in progress!!**
+> ..is a small and highly customizable content management system to build JSON APIs.

-> A small and highly customizable content management system to build JSON APIs.
+**WARNING: Work in progress!!**

 Sushee helps you to *not* waste time...
 - building a custom web-application backend from scratch